 Napa Farmers Market Board and Staff

-Annie Baker received her degree in accounting from Saint Mary’s College in South Bend, Indiana, and began working in large corporate financial institutions in downtown Chicago.
-After 10 years of “counting beans” and (more importantly) delighting a steadily increasing number of co-workers with the sweet treats she made at home, Annie ventured west and enrolled in the pastry arts program at CIA Greystone for formal training.
-After graduation, she joined the Mustards kitchen team and collaborated with owner/chef Cindy Pawlcyn for five years to create the wonderful and delectable desserts on the menu.
-In 2009, Annie launched Annie the Baker, featuring cookies made from scratch, slightly crispy on the outside with a moist and doughy interior.
-She sells her cookies every week at the Napa Farmers Market.
+Annie Baker is a small-business owner in the Napa Valley selling her cookies every week at the Napa Farmers Market.
+Annie received her degree in accounting from Saint Mary’s College in Notre Dame, Indiana, and began working in large corporate financial institutions in downtown Chicago.
+After 10 years of “counting beans” and (more importantly) delighting a steadily increasing number of co-workers with the sweet treats she made at home, Annie enrolled in the pastry arts program at CIA Greystone for formal training.
+After graduation, she joined the Mustards Grill pastry team and worked there for five years.
+In 2009, Annie launched Annie the Baker, featuring cookies made from scratch.
+She Look for her Pittsburgh Steelers Tent and a line of little kids waiting anxiously for their favorite cookie at the market.

-Connie Evans has over 40 years of nursing experience, a vast majority of it focused on education including working with patients, staff, nursing students and community members.
-She currently works at Queen of the Valley Medical Center’s Community Outreach as the perinatal outreach and health education coordinator.
+Connie Evans has 45 years of nursing experience, a vast majority of it focused on education, including working with patients, staff, nursing students and community members.
+She currently works at Queen of the Valley Medical Center as a Community Program/Service RN Coordinator.
 A new focus for her has been health-promotion community education, such as instruction on cooking nutritious meals on a limited budget.
-Connie and her husband have been customers of the Farmers Market since their arrival in Napa 10 years ago and Connie has participated in the market with community groups/campaigns such as Re-Think Your Drink and Food Day.
+Connie and her husband have been customers of the Napa Farmers Market since their arrival in Napa 13 years ago, and Connie has participated in community campaigns such as Re-Think Your Drink and Food Day.
+Connie joined the board to serve the community and help with education programs for the market.
+Connie is also the chair of the non-profit Napa Valley Breastfeeding Coalition.

-Sherri Gallagher is an artisan vendor at the Farmers Market where she sells handcrafted jewelry using natural stones, pearls, crystals and sterling silver.
-Originally from the San Joaquin Valley, Sherri has a BS degree in ornamental horticulture from Fresno State.
-In 1982, she moved to Napa Valley and took a job as assistant to the farm advisor at the U C Cooperative Extension, assisting in vineyard cover crop trials.
-Sherri was also part of the first class of Master Gardeners in Napa County.
+Sherri Gallagher is an artisan vendor at the Napa Farmers Market where she sells handcrafted jewelry using natural stones, pearls, crystals and sterling silver.
+Originally from the San Joaquin Valley, Sherri has a B.S. in ornamental horticulture from Fresno State.
+In 1982, she moved to Napa Valley and took a job as assistant to the farm advisor at U. C. Cooperative Extension, assisting in vineyard cover-crop trials.
+Sherri was also part of the first class of U. C. Master Gardeners in Napa County.
 In addition to being a self-taught jewelry artist, she works in computer graphics for Crop Care Associates, detailing information about local soils.